khilek/fs-journal/journal/06/reflection.md

 - What are you struggling with?
 - What would you count as a victory?

-Struggled with getting data from api to draw to the screen and definitely struggled with the router modal page popup thing
+Struggled with getting data from api to draw to the screen and definitely struggled with the routerlink modal page popup thing